 Spread the oregano stems out onto the baking sheet in a single layer.

 Place the baking sheet in the preheated oven and bake for 1 hour.
 Check the leaves and make sure they are crispy dry.
-If the leaves aren’t completely dry leave in the oven and check every 10 minutes.
+If the leaves aren’t completely dry, continue the drying process in the oven and check every 10 minutes.
 Remove from the oven when they are completely dry.

 Let cool completely on the baking sheets.